Pelezo/projectTemplate/README.md

     - Type:
          - Input: CSV file of features, output: satisfied/unsatisfied flag in the last column
     - Size: 215.2 MB, only used half of the data because it is a large dataset.
 Columns:76020, rows: 371
     - Instances (Train, Test, Validation Split): how many data points?
 48652 features for training  for training, 15204 for testing, 12164 for validation.
-75818 using the testiong dataset.
+75818 using the testing dataset.
 #  Preprocessing / Clean up
   - The dataset did not contain any missing values, no duplicates records.
 The only cleaning performed was to remove the outliers using the Z-score method.